 Thus, a mindset shift is required.
 As Laguardia pointed out, “The traditional way of looking at quality management is always very language based.
 What you’re asking [the industry] now is actually to trust a machine to tell where the MT has gone wrong.”In addition, the translation management system (TMS) poses an extra challenge.
 Laguardia said, “The TMS is still at the center of a workflow.
 [But] if you want adoption and you want to gain confidence in the system, you need to have transparency and visibility in the TMS.
 I find the TMS support for anything that is not just calling the MT engine is a little bit still in its infancy.”

 MTQE Adoption and Outlook

-Most commercial QE offerings are not available as standalone products but are instead included as part of a broader language technology offering.
-Examples include OpenKiwi from Unbabel, KantanQES from KantanAI, Omniscien’s translation confidence scoring and quality estimates, and Memsource’s MT Quality Estimation (MTQE) to name a few.
+Most commercial QE offerings are not available as standalone products but are instead included as part of a broader language technology or service offering.
+Examples include OpenKiwi from Unbabel, KantanQES from KantanAI, Omniscien’s translation confidence scoring and quality estimates, and Memsource’s MT Quality Estimation (MTQE).

-One notable exception, according to Bittlingmayer, is ModelFront’s standalone production system for QE, which is independent from any TMS or MT engine.
+One notable exception, according to Bittlingmayer, is ModelFront’s standalone production system for QE, which is independent from any TMS, MT engine or LSP

 Bittlingmayer said the adoption of MTQE “probably rounds to about 0% or 0.1%,” noting that its use is limited to the biggest buyers and producers of translations currently.
 For there to be more widespread MTQE adoption, Laguardia and Bittlingmayer agreed that ready-to-use integrations in TMS and CAT tools need to be commercially available.